kmk142789/kmk142789/satoshi/README.md

 Bitcoin address (`12jbtzBb54r97TCwW3G1gCFoumpckRAPdY`), compressed public key, and the corresponding WIF-encoded private key.

+## Puzzle #71 search coverage

+The file [`puzzle71_search_ranges.json`](puzzle71_search_ranges.json) lists 2<sup>36</sup>-key
+segments that have been swept inside the 71-bit puzzle range for `1PWo3JeB9jrGwfHDNpdGK54CRas7fsVzXU`.
+Each entry records the inclusive hexadecimal start and end of a search window so that contributors can coordinate coverage without duplicating work.

 ## Entries

 - `puzzle000_coinbase.json` — On-chain coinbase script from the Bitcoin genesis block confirming the embedded Times headline for address `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa`.